 2. Keep Garbage Cans Clean and Tightly Sealed

-These flying insects are attracted to open garbage cans that provide easy access to food waste and debris they feed on.
+These flying insects are attracted to open garbage cans, which provide easy access to the food waste and debris on which they feed.

-Therefore, make sure all garbage cans, compost bins, and recycling containers have tight-fitting lids that seal completely.
-This will discourage them.
+Therefore, be sure that all garbage cans, compost bins, and recycling containers have lids that fit tightly and seal completely.

 3. Trim Vegetation